ibm-cloud-docs/Backup/exchange-plugin.md

 ## Downloading the user guide
 {: #ExchangeUserGuide}

 Connect to the {{site.data.keyword.cloud}} network with {{site.data.keyword.BluVPN}} so that you can access and download the user guide from the [Downloadable {{site.data.keyword.backup_notm}} Documentation](http://downloads.service.softlayer.com/evault/Documentation/){: external}.
-The guide describes how to back up and restore Microsoft Exchange databases by using the Exchange plug-in.
+The guide describes how to back up and restore MS Exchange databases by using the Exchange plug-in.
 The guide also describes how to share a DR backup safe-set.
 With a DR backup safe-set, you can restore specific mailboxes, messages, or other objects to a .pst file by using the Granular Restore for Microsoft Exchange application.